-What to know about setting up and covering utilities for your Alcove homes (New Homes Onboarding After 8/1/2022)
+What to know about setting up and covering utilities for your Alcove homes (For all New Homes Onboarding After 8/1/2022)

-> Starting in August 2022, pricing estimates for new properties will be increased to cover the landlords ownership and management of utilities.
+Starting in August 2022, pricing estimates for new properties will be increased to cover the owner/managers' responsibility and management of utilities.
 Here's what you need to know:

-> Landlords are expected to set up, manage, and provide timely payment of all utilities necessary to keep the property in a high-quality livable state.
+Owners/Managers are required to set up, manage, and provide timely payment of all utilities necessary to keep the property in a safe, habitable state.
 Depending on your home's age, design, and setup, this may include

-> - Sewage / Septic
+- Sewage / Septic

 - Solid Waste Removal and Recycling